 Who Audits Near Smart Contracts?

 - Chainsulting: Another popular name among smart contract audit firms is indeed Chainsulting.
-The company’s primary focus is on verifying smart contracts’ code integrity and security.
-They also offer services related to software development, consulting, digital wallets security, and the development of decentralized applications.
+The company primarily focuses on verifying smart contracts’ code integrity and security.
+They also offer services related to software development, consulting, digital wallet security, and the development of decentralized applications.